asticode/go-astitodo/readme.md

             Path that will be excluded from the process -f string
-            Format to use when outputting TODOs (supported formats: text, csv) (default "text") -v  If true, then verbose
+            Format to use when outputting TODOs (supported formats: text, csv) (default "text") -o string
+            Destination for output (can be stdout, stderr or a file) (default "stdout") -v  If true, then verbose

 # Formatting